-This post contains affiliate links which means I may receive a commission at no extra cost to you if you purchase after clicking one of my links.
+This Grovia Mighty Bubble review contains affiliate links for things that help with deep cleaning your diapers, which means I may receive a commission at no extra cost to you if you purchase after clicking one of my links.
 All opinions are my own.

 I first heard about Grovia Mighty Bubbles a few years ago, but I never really had an opportunity to use them.
 I have been pretty lucky to have minimal issues with getting my diapers clean over the years…that is, until I moved into my new house.

 My old house, the house in which I began my love for cloth diapers and washed diapers faithfully a couple of times a week for over 5 years, had a standard top-loading washing machine with an agitator.
 It worked great and I never had any reason to do major wash routine troubleshooting.

 My new house, however, has a front-loading HE washing machine that looks to be about 20 years old.

 If I said I was able to just do exactly what I did at my old house in my new house for washing diapers, I would be lying.
 We had a heck of a time with my new washer, especially with getting enough water in my load of laundry.
 We are getting there, though.

 I tried washing my diapers with Tide Purclean when we moved in…that did not last long.
 I quickly realized that plant-based detergents were not going to be an option for me with this washing machine, at least not until I figured out what my issue was.
 At my old house, I had used Biokleen for several months with success because I could control water levels, but at this house…had to pull out the big guns and go back to Tide powder.